oriolgual/reefpoints/source/posts/2015-05-20-the-new-dockyard-dot-com.md

 DockYard.com.
 You'll hear from our [Creative Director Steven Trevathan](http://twitter.com/strevat) on what went into the Discovery of our new website, the design decisions made, as well as a view of some early mockups and how we came to the final design.
-[Dan McClain](http://twitter.com/_danmcclain), our head of our Engineering team will discuss how we built the Ember application the "DockYard Way" which meant we actually had to make contributions back to Ember itself, as well as several other libraries, in order to get the experience just right.
+[Dan McClain](http://twitter.com/_danmcclain), the head of our Engineering team will discuss how we built our Ember application the "DockYard Way" which meant we had to make contributions back to Ember itself, as well as several other libraries, in order to get the experience just right.
 [Amanda Cheung](http://twitter.com/acacheung), our Lead UX Developer, will share what efforts went into the implementation of the design; how we build modern responsive markup.
-Finally you'll hear from [Jon Lacks](http://twitter.com/jon_lacks), our Project Manager, will show how we managed the rebuild of our own website using the exact same processes we use on our client projects.
+Finally you'll hear from [Jon Lacks](http://twitter.com/jon_lacks), our Project Manager, who will show how we managed the rebuild of our own website using the exact same processes we use on our client projects.